 The Murdoch University Separation Science and Metabolomics Laboratory (SSML) is a unique national resource for small molecule research.
 The Centre forms a key Western Australian Node of Metabolomics Australia, a federal initiative that supports life science research through infrastructure investments in platform technologies.

 As a Core Facility, the SSML empowers researchers through access to mass spectrometry instruments and expertise.
 We have developed a comprehensive suite of in-house methodologies that support and enhance biomedical and clinical research, plant and agriculture sciences, food safety, environmental science and many more.

 Pesticide Residue Testing

-Our pesticide residue method is accredited by the National Association of Testing Authorities (NATA).
-Our in-house methodologies have been thoroughly validated for the detection of residues in grain, food, plant material and biofluids including blood, urine and breast milk.
+Our in-house pesticide residue testing methodologies have been thoroughly validated for the detection of residues in grain, food, plant material and biofluids including blood, urine and breast milk.

-The laboratory has been accredited by the National Association of Testing Authorities for ISO/IEC 17025 Chemical Testing since 2012.
-To ensure that our methods are relevant at an international level, we undergo annual Proficiency Testing through the National Residue Survey for Program 49 and 49H.
+The laboratory was accredited by the National Association of Testing Authorities for ISO/IEC 17025 Chemical Testing in 2012.
+We are now working towards accreditation for Metabolomics.

 The SSML has two separate facilities on campus for conducting research, development and training.
 Contact us for a tour of the flagship Advanced Mass Spectrometry Facility which showcase some of WA’s most sophisticated infrastructure and research inititatives.